Lewis3ai/info2602-labexamprepfortuesday/README.md

+# REMEMBER:
+Ask co pilot for help for running flask pip install. quickest way to get it working

+remember to enter python3 -m App.main in terminal to get app running to open browser

 # Flask Starter Template fo REPLit
 A template for simple flask projects.
 For production projects with testing and deployment it is recommended to use [flaskmvc](https://gitpod.io/#https://github.com/uwidcit/flaskmvc).